Fort

 hospital and eventually a Veterans Administration

 medical facility (No. 72).
-During the first years,
+During its first years

-it was designated as a tuberculosis hospital and expanded
+in that capacity, it was designated as a tuberculosis

 Fort